aharden/ansible-vagrant/provisioning/files/README.md

-# Files for Vagrant build
+# Files for Vagrant provisioning

 Put a file named `awsprivatekey.txt` in this directory, containing your AWS key pair's private key in this format: